Updated: October 2, 2022

-The Consumer Review Fairness Act (CRFA)
+What is the Consumer Review Fairness Act (CRFA)?

 The CRFA protects a consumer’s ability to share truthful accounts of actual experiences regarding particular vendors, and their products and services.
-Recently, three companies were called to task by the enforcement agency for using form contracts that barred customers from sharing negative comments and imposed financial penalties against customers who shared their negative experiences online.
+In recent years, three companies were called to task by the enforcement agency for using form contracts that barred customers from sharing negative comments and imposed financial penalties against customers who shared their negative experiences online.

 However, Yelp protested a court order to remove the review arguing that it was a protected action of Section 230 of the Communications Decency Act.
 The lower court disagreed, and ruled in the law firm’s favor.
 However, in mid-2018 the California Supreme Court ruled in favor of Yelp, which caused the law firm to appeal to the US Supreme Court.

-It is Not Illegal if What You Write is True
+A Negative Review is Not Illegal if What You Write is True

-In order for public participation reviews to work well, consumers should feel confident that they have the law on their side when writing the truth about a poor experience with a contractor or other vendor.
+In order for public reviews to work well, consumers should feel confident that they have the law on their side when writing the truth about a poor experience with a contractor or other vendor.
 Attempts to silence people online will continue, but the prevailing rulings will stand and protect your rights, as long as you can support the statements in your review.

 So go ahead, write that review and share your nightmare or disastrous experiences.
 The goal is to protect and warn others from having to endure what you have already experienced.
 In the end, we all win, when the light of honest reviews helps to weed out poor and shoddy contractors.